2007 World Twenty20 squads: India

+India's squad was announced on 8 August 2007 after the veterans such as Sachin Tendulkar, Sourav Ganguly & Rahul Dravid voluntarily opted not to participate in this world cup.

 Pakistan

 After a dressing room incident on 6 September 2007, in which Shoaib Akhtar was alleged to have hit Mohammad Asif with a bat, Akhtar was handed an indefinite ban by the Pakistan Cricket Board and sent home from the tournament before it even began.
 Sohail Tanvir, an uncapped allrounder, replaced him.
 Misbah-ul-haq was a controversial selection ahead of Mohammed Yousuf.
 Yet Misbah ended up being the 2nd highest run scorer in the competition.